 Golf-Im claims first PGA Tour title with clutch play at Honda Classic

-South Korean Im, last year's tour rookie of the year, broke through in his 50th start by carding a four-under-par 66 at PGA National in Palm Beach Gardens.
-He birdied the par-three 15th and 17th holes and then made a solid par at the last to finish at six-under 274 on the water-lined course, one of the hardest on tour.
+Im, last year's tour rookie of the year, broke through in his 50th start by carding a four-under-par 66 at PGA National in Palm Beach Gardens.
+He birdied the par-three 15th and 17th holes and then got up-and-down from a greenside bunker to par the last and finish at six-under 274 on the water-lined course, one of the hardest on tour.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)